SorenA/micro-mqtt-broker/README.md

 ## Docker & Kubernetes

 The broker was built with Kubernetes in mind, under the directory `/k8s` are sample deployment configurations.
+The deployments use NodePort mappings for simplicity, but could use a more traditional setup easily.

+Prebuilt images can be found at on Docker Hub at [sorena/micro-mqtt-broker](https://hub.docker.com/r/sorena/micro-mqtt-broker).

 ## Related projects